counter

 NewsMap Lite - Rare and scarce birds in the British Isles today - from Rare Bird Alert

-Welcome to Rare Bird Alert's birdnews page on BirdForum.
-Click on the symbols on the map below to find the latest breaking rare and scarce birdnews for Britain and Ireland.
-Please be sure send us your own birdnews sightings here
+Welcome to Rare Bird Alert's birdnews map for BirdForum.
+Click on the symbols on the map to find the basic details on the latest breaking rare and scarce birdnews for Britain and Ireland.
+To see the full details of each sighting you need to use the subscriber only "NewsMap".
+Know about something not yet reported today?
+Have an update?
+Please contribute your own sightings - full details of how to do that here

-You will see photos of the birds with each report where people have contributed photos so why not send RBA your photos to be displayed on NewsMap Lite.
+Also, you will see on NewsMap photos of the birds with each report where people have contributed photos, so if you have photos, please contribute and upload your own photos, or email us your photos to be displayed on NewsMap Lite.

 Refresh birdnews here